Buckwheat whisky: Distillerie des Menhirs

 Distillerie des Menhirs is a family-owned business in the village of Plomelin in Brittany, France.
 In 1998, the Le Lay family started producing the world's first pure buckwheat whisky, named Eddu Silver.
 "Eddu" means "buckwheat" in the local Breton language.
 Eddu Silver is produced from a double distillation process in a pot heated by a direct flame and is aged in French oak casks.
 It is described as having floral scents of rose and heather, fruity touches of honey and marmalade, and spicy notes of nutmeg.
 Distillerie des Menhirs now produces a range of buckwheat whiskies, including Eddu Gold and Eddu Grey Rock.

 Catskill Distilling Company

 Catskill Distilling Company of Bethel, New York, is owned by distiller Monte Sachs, who uses water from the nearby Catskill Mountains to make its whisky.
 The company's buckwheat whisky is produced with 80% buckwheat.

 Pinchgut Hollow Distillery

 Heston Farm's Pinchgut Hollow Distillery is located in the town of Fairmont, West Virginia.
 The distillery has a heritage that dates back to Prohibition and uses traditional recipes that have been handed down for generations.

-Corsair Distillery

-Corsair Artisan Distillery was licensed in 2010 in Nashville, Tennessee, in the former home of Yazoo Brewery.
-The facility has a 240-gallon classic pot still that dates back to circa 1920.
-It produces Buck Yeah buckwheat whiskey.